RiverArchitect/RA_wiki/wiki/Troubleshooting.md

         + Review the input settings according to [SHArC Quick GUIde](SHArC#hegui).

  - **`ERROR: Could not set arcpy environment (permissions and licenses?).`**
-    - *Cause:*   A script using `arcpy` and / or `arcpy.sa` could not set up the work environment.
+    - *Cause:*   A script using `arcpy` and/or `arcpy.sa` could not set up the work environment.
-    - *Remedy:*  Either the wrong *Python* interpreter was used or `arcpy` and / or a *Spatial Analyst* extension are not available.
+    - *Remedy:*  Either the wrong *Python* interpreter was used or `arcpy` and/or a *Spatial Analyst* extension are not available.
 [Read more on setting up the Python environment.](https://github.com/RiverArchitect/RA_wiki/Installation#started)

  - **`ERROR: Could not transfer net SHArea gain.`**
     - *Cause:*   The `main()` function in `ProjectMaker/s40_compare_wua.py` raises this error message when it could not copy the calculated SHArea from `SHArea_evaluation_unit.xlsx` to **`REACH_stn_costs_vii.xlsx`**.
     - *Remedy:*  Open `SHArea_evaluation_template_unit.xlsx` and verify the calculated values.
-Trace back potential error sources in the CHSI Rasters `/SHArC/` folder and other error messages.
+Traceback potential error sources in the CHSI Rasters `/SHArC/` folder and other error messages.

  - **`ERROR: Could not transfer SHArea data for [FISH].`**
     - *Cause:*   The `main()` function in `ProjectMaker/s40_compare_wua.py` raises this error message when it could not retrieve SHArea data from the `/SHArC/SHArea/` module to  `SHArea_evaluation_UNIT.xlsx`.
     - *Remedy:*  Open `SHArea_evaluation_TEMPLATE_UNIT.xlsx` and verify the calculated values.
-Trace back potential error sources in the CHSI Rasters `/SHArC/` folder and other error messages.
+Traceback potential error sources in the CHSI Rasters `/SHArC/` folder and other error messages.

  - **`ERROR: Could not write flow data set.`**
     - *Cause:*   Error raised by the `write_flow_duration2xlsx(self, ...)` function of the `SeasonalFlowProcessor()` class (`riverpy/cFlows.py`) when it could not write flow duration data set to `RiverArchitect/00_Flows/CONDITION/flow_duration_FILI.xlsx`.
-    - *Remedy:*  Close all applications that may use `00_Flows/CONDITION/flow_duration_FILI.xlsx` and trace back earlier warning and error messages.
+    - *Remedy:*  Close all applications that may use `00_Flows/CONDITION/flow_duration_FILI.xlsx` and traceback earlier warning and error messages.

  - **`ERROR: Could not write flow duration curve data (...).`**
     - *Cause:*   Error raised by the `make_flow_duration(self, ...)` or `make_condition_flow_duration(self, ...)` functions (`SeasonalFlowProcessor()` in `RiverArchitect/.site_packages/riverpy/cFlows.py`) when it could not write flow duration curve data to `RiverArchitect/00_Flows/CONDITION/flow_duration_FILI.xlsx`.